Nekton: History

 The term was first proposed and used by the German biologist Ernst Haeckel in 1891 in his article Plankton-Studien where he contrasted it with plankton, the aggregate of passively floating, drifting, or somewhat motile organisms present in a body of water, primarily tiny algae and bacteria, small eggs and larvae of marine organisms, and protozoa and other minute consumers.
-Today it is sometimes considered an obsolete term because it often does not allow for the meaningful quantifiable distinction between these two groups.
-Some biologists no longer use it.
+Today it is sometimes considered an obsolete term because it often does not allow for a meaningful quantifiable distinction between these two groups.
+The colonization of the water column is very important for the evolution of marine animals.
+The Devonian Nekton Revolution (DNR), well known as the Age of Fishes, accounted for more than eighty-five percent of nekton, which were widespread during the Carboniferous period that took place during the Paleozoic era.
+Some biologists no longer use the term.

 Definition

-As a guideline, nekton are larger and tend to swim largely at biologically high Reynolds numbers (>103 and up beyond 109), where inertial flows are the rule, and eddies (vortices) are easily shed.
-Plankton, on the other hand, are small and, if they swim at all, do so at biologically low Reynolds numbers (0.001 to 10), where the viscous behavior of water dominates, and reversible flows are the rule.
+As a guideline, nekton are larger and tend to swim largely at biologically high Reynolds numbers (>1000 to beyond 109), where inertial flows are the rule, and eddies (vortices) are easily shed.
+Plankton on the other hand are small, and if they swim at all, do so at biologically low Reynolds numbers (0.001 to 10), where the viscous behavior of water dominates, and reversible flows are the rule.
 Organisms such as jellyfish and others are considered plankton when they are very small and swim at low Reynolds numbers, and considered nekton as they grow large enough to swim at high Reynolds numbers.
-Many animals considered classic examples of nekton (e.g., Mola mola, squid, marlin) start out life as tiny members of the plankton and then, it was argued, gradually transition to nekton as they grow.
+Many animals considered classic examples of nekton (e.g., Mola mola, squid, marlin) start out life as tiny members of the plankton and then, it is argued, gradually transition to nekton as they grow.

 Oceanic nekton

-Oceanic nekton comprises animals largely from three clades:
+Oceanic nekton comprises aquatic animals largely from three clades:

-Vertebrates form the largest contribution; these animals are supported by either bones or cartilage.

-Mollusks are animals such as squids and scallops.

-Crustaceans are animals such as lobsters and crabs.